derekzhouai/derekzhouai.github.io/_posts/2025-08-10-linear-regression-implementation-scratch.md

 ### 2. Initializing parameters

-Let's initialize the model parameters (weights and bias) that we will optimize during training.
+Let's create a function to initialize the model parameters (weights and bias) that we will optimize during training.

 ```python
 def init_params(num_features: int) -> tuple[torch.Tensor, torch.Tensor]: